 systemctl stop docker

-Next, remove the Docker package using the following command:
+Next, remove Docker and Docker Compose using the following command:

 dnf remove docker-ce -y